amcypher/PII-Scrubber-and-Sample-Data/README.md

 # sample-data
-Sample Data for python processing.
+Sample Dataset for a sample python script.